opengisci/dsad/index.md

 **GEOG 1230**: In this section, we will investigate human vulnerability to natural hazards in the United States using location-based text data about hurricane and flood disasters from social media.
 We will analyze data qualitatively, temporally, and spatially to gain insights into the human experience of previous disasters and disaster response.
 We will present findings using spatial data visualizations with the aim of informing future disaster preparedness and resilience.

+## Learning Goals

+- Learn fundamentals of data science using the R langauge.
+- Investigate and describe the characteristics, strengths, and weaknesses of geographic social media data.
+- Answer geographic questions about disasters by analyzing and visualizing geographic data from social media and the US Census.
+- Communicate informative geographic stories about disasters with (interactive) data visualization.

 ## Required Materials and Resources